powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 ### Unmapping

-If we want to "unmap" items so that their value original static value.
+We use that if we want to "unmap" items in order to keep their original static value.
 The main purpose (aside unmapping previously mapped items due to too broad filter maybe) is to prevent the selected items to appear in the "not mapped" section in the mapping synthesis that we will see later.
 ```groovy
 unmappedXXX { // unmappedGenerators, unmappedLoads, …
    filter { … } // same usage as a normale mapToXXX